-Another account, set earlier, claims that the Roman people are descended from Trojan War hero Aeneas, who escaped to Italy after the war, and whose son, Iulus, was the ancestor of the family of Julius Caesar.
-The archaeological evidence of human occupation of the area of modern-day Rome, Italy dates from about 14,000 years ago.
+An earlier account claims that the Roman people are descended from Trojan War hero Aeneas.
+Aeneas had escaped to Italy after the war, and whose son, Iulus, was the ancestor of the family of Julius Caesar.
+The archaeological evidence of human occupation of the area of modern-day Rome, Italy, dates from about 14,000 years ago.

 Romulus and Remus